Irish families may need to host refugees amid “indisputable” war crime evidence - NewsBreak

 Ireland’s Foreign Affairs Minister has said there is “indisputable evidence” of Russian war crimes in Ukraine as he raised the possible need for Irish families to host refugees escaping the conflict.

-Simon Coveney said Ireland would be “central” to the humanitarian response to the crisis but said there was unlikely to be enough state-provided accommodation in the country to cope with a potential influx of 20,000 Ukrainians.
+Simon Coveney said Ireland would be “central” to the humanitarian response to the crisis but said there was unlikely to be enough state provided accommodation in the country to cope with the numbers of Ukrainians expected.

 “It will probably have to involve families as well who are willing to open up their homes to Ukrainian families for a temporary period of time,” he said.